 Although most known internationally as the capital of Italian design and fashion, Milan is also a city of art, including Leonardo’s and Michelangelo’s.

 Therefore, being in Milan for tourism, shopping, or to attend the Furniture Fair and the Fashion Week, it is also an opportunity to visit one of its many museums and art galleries.

-Cover image: The Foro Buonapaste square in Milan with the Sforza Castle in background; photo © Inexhibit
+Cover image: The Foro Buonaparte square in Milan with the Sforza Castle in the background; photo © Inexhibit